 In just one year alone, the CDC (Center for Disease Control and Prevention) reported that about 60% of hospitalizations for seniors, were caused by flu-related illnesses.

-Shots, or vaccinations, are usually covered by your Medicare Part B plan.
-The coverage is usually capped by one shot per flu season.
+Shots, or vaccinations, are usually covered by your Part B. The coverage is usually capped by one shot per flu season.
 The first shot is covered completely if the physician accepts Medicare assignment.

 The Shingles Vaccine